Honeywell International (NYSE:HON) Posts Quarterly Earnings Results, Beats Estimates By $0.25 EPS

-Honeywell International (NYSE:HON) posted its quarterly earnings data on Friday.
-The conglomerate reported $2.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.96 by $0.25, MarketWatch Earnings reports.
-The business had revenue of $8.46 billion during the quarter, compared to analysts’ expectations of $8.56 billion.
+Honeywell International (NYSE:HON) issued its quarterly earnings data on Friday.
+The conglomerate reported $2.21 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.96 by $0.25, MarketWatch Earnings reports.
 Honeywell International had a net margin of 16.73% and a return on equity of 32.21%.
-The business’s revenue was down 4.7% on a year-over-year basis.
-During the same period last year, the firm posted $1.92 earnings per share.
+The firm had revenue of $8.46 billion for the quarter, compared to analysts’ expectations of $8.56 billion.
+During the same quarter in the prior year, the business earned $1.92 EPS.
+The business’s quarterly revenue was down 4.7% on a year-over-year basis.

-The business also recently announced a quarterly dividend, which will be paid on Friday, June 5th.
-Shareholders of record on Friday, May 15th will be given a $0.90 dividend.
-The ex-dividend date of this dividend is Thursday, May 14th.
-This represents a $3.60 dividend on an annualized basis and a yield of 2.62%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, June 5th.
+Stockholders of record on Friday, May 15th will be paid a dividend of $0.90 per share.
+The ex-dividend date is Thursday, May 14th.
+This represents a $3.60 dividend on an annualized basis and a dividend yield of 2.62%.
 Honeywell International’s payout ratio is 44.12%.

 Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
 Its Aerospace segment supplies products, software, and services for aircrafts and vehicles.
 This segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; and connected solutions and data services for the aftermarket, as well as provides wireless connectivity and management and technical services.